 The dry season is from June to October and is favoured for game watching due to the thinner vegetation and the gathering of animals at water points.
 This time of year is less humid, with little to no rain and a much lower risk of malaria.
 The wet season is from October to May and sees the bushveld turning thick and lush.
 The roads can be very muddy and the days and nights are hot and humid.
 Many lodges are closed during the months of March, April and May.

-Selous is a 6-8 hour drive south of Dar es Salam or a mere 45 minute flight.
+Selous is a 6-8 hour drive south of Dar es Salam or a mere 45-minute flight.
 Driving provides the opportunity to experience the local villages and way of life, as well as the breathtaking scenery, giving visitors a true feeling of the secluded remoteness of this corner of the world.
 Alternatively, you can enjoy a charming trip by rail with the Tanzania-Zambia Railway, which also allows you to get lost in the unspoilt passing views of Africa at her best, as you snake through the bushveld.
 Selous is an ideal game destination for those wanting to combine a wildlife bush adventure with a relaxing beach holiday along the coast, or on one of the Zanzibar Islands.

 Use the Google map to explore Selous Game Reserve Ecosystem.
-Feel free to Print the Street Map when you're ready.

 Explore Victoria Falls, Lusaka and Chipata.
 Drive to Zambia's South Luangwa National Park and cross into Malawi.
 Relax on Lake Malawi beaches, see the Great Rift Valley and Mukumi National Park then Dar es Salaam.